 An intaglio process for printing from images engraved into copper or steel plates.

 The whitest neutral area of an original or reproduction that contains detail and will be reproduced with the smallest printable dot.
-Diffuse highlight should not to be confused with specular highlight, which is a direct reflection of a light source in a shiny surface, has no detail, and is printed with no dot.
+A diffuse highlight should not be confused with a specular highlight, which is a direct reflection of a light source on a shiny surface, has no detail, and is printed with no dot.

-The scattering of light by reflection or transmisison
+The scattering of light by reflection or transmission

 A photographic system consisting of: (1) a photographic emulsion on which a negative is made, and (2) a receiver sheet on which a positive of the image is transferred during processing.
 Polaroid film is based on the diffusion transfer system.

 A computer software and/or hardware system that archives, tracks and manages digital page elements (including but not limited to text, graphic and photo images, pages, templates, line art, logos, finished layouts, PDFs, and more recently, video and audio clips).
 DAM systems allow users to quickly recall these elements for re-use in new jobs, saving the production time of recreating them.
 Though some would argue that a plain paper job bag is a form of DAM, in the last 10 years, DAM has been referenced as a digital software and/or hardware solution.

 Color separation data is digitally stored and then exposed to color photographic paper creating a picture of the final product before it is actually printed.